s884812/PPVSWA/README.txt

 v0.7
 The original author "avastmsx" abandon to maintain this project.
 After I asked him that let me keep maintain this great project, he said yes.
 So, you can visit this project at github now.(original hosted in googlecode)
-You can visit this project at https://github.com/s884812/PPVSWA what's now in this version:
+You can visit this project at https://github.com/s884812/PPVSWA what's new in this version:
 1.fix a css exploit.
 When member posts their register information, if attacker uses javascript, it will not be filter.
 2.using bootstrap.
 3.add change password function.